 That is a process that requires a continuous feedback loop to develop a valuable product and build a viable business model.
 Continuous innovation is a mindset where products and services are designed and delivered to tune them around the customers’ problem and not the technical solution of its founders.

-- Continous innovation as a set of mindsets
+- Continuous innovation as a set of mindsets

 - Love the problem not the solution